livekit/components-js/docs/docs/generated-docs/react/hook/usetrackcontext.md

 # useTrackContext

+> Warning: This API is now obsolete.
+>
+> `useTrackContext` has been to `useTrackRefContext`<!-- -->, use this as a drop in replacement.

 Ensures that a track reference is provided via context.
-If not inside a `TrackContext`<!-- -->, an error is thrown.
+If not inside a `TrackRefContext`<!-- -->, an error is thrown.

 ## Import